-Late night refreshment Standard days and timings (please read guidance note d timings indoors or outdoors or both - please tick (please read guidance note 3) × 7) Outdoors Day Start Finish Both Mon 23:00 03:00 Please give further details here (please read guidance no te 4) Tue 23:00 03:00 Provision of hot food and drink.
-Wed 23:00 03:00 State any seasonal variations for the provision of late n (please read guidance note 5) ight refreshme nt Thur 23:00 03:00 Fri 23:00 03:00 Non standard timings.
-Where you intend to use the pre provision of late night refreshment at different times, to those listed in the Sat 23:00 03:00 column on the left, please list (please read guidance note 6) An additional hour to the standard and non-standard times of on the day wher n British Sun 23:00 03:00 Summertime commences.
-New Year's Eve - from the end of permitted hours on New of permitted hours on New Year's Day.
-Year's Eve to th e start
+Late night refreshment Standard days and timings (please read guidance note Will the provision of late night refreshment take place indoors or outdoors or both - please tick (please read guidance note 3) Indoors 7) Outdoors Day Start Finish Both Mon 23:00 03:00 Please give further details here (please read guidance no te 4) Description of bot food and drink Tue 23:00 03:00 Provision of hot food and drink Wed 23:00 03:00 State any seasonal variations for the provision of late night refreshment (please read guidance note 5) Thur 23:00 03:00 Fri 23:00 03:00 Non standard timings.
+Where you intend to use the prei provision of late night refreshment at different times, to ne Sat 23:00 03:00 column on the left, please list (please read guidance note 6) From the end of permitted hours on New Year's Eve to the s start of permitted h nours Sun 23:00 03:00 on New Year's Day. · An additional hour to the terminal hour on the day that British commences. n Summertime